near/docs/docs/tutorials/contracts/nfts/6-royalty.md

 sidebar_label: Royalty
 ---

 In this tutorial you'll continue building your non-fungible token (NFT) smart contract, and learn how to implement the ability for NFTs to have royalties.
-This will allow people to get a percentage of the purchase price when an NFT is purchased.
+This will allow people to get a percentage of the purchase price when an NFT is sold.

 ## Introduction